• Skip to primary navigation

 Instructions

 • Cover bowl or wrap dough in wax paper.
-Chill for at 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Chill for at least one hour (24 hours or more is ideal) in the refrigerator.
+Refrigerating helps the flavors meld, creates a chewier texture, and firms up the dough so it spreads less in the oven.

-• Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.
+• Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.

 Equipment Recommendations